joelbengs/Simulated-Quantization-of-EfficientViT-SAM/QUANT_README.md

 `docker run --detach --name <name of container> --gpus all -it --ipc=host -v <path to datasets, weights or other assets>:/datasets <name of image`

 ### TMUX
-A great way to run experiments on a remote server
+A great way to run experiments on a remote server is using TMUX.
+Assume you are running the simulation on some

 ## A word of caution